raceoptidata/Ergast_like-dumps/README.md

 The dumps follow the original Ergast structure, but are refreshed after each race using a modern data collection pipeline (Python + FastF1 + Azure).

 👉 Visit https://www.raceoptidata.com for the latest version
-🗓️ Last update: post-2025 Hungarian Grand Prix
+🗓️ Last update: post-2025 Dutch Grand Prix

 ## What's inside